Check out this list of insider tips that can help you break into the media industry.

 This course introduces students to the broadcast industry, terminology they will use, and career opportunities, including how to be an effective radio DJ.
 They will learn to become comfortable in the radio studio and take part in a one camera live-to-tape video shoot.

 This course looks at the art of performance, including breathing techniques, vocal and acting strategies and how to develop a professional speaking voice.
 Students complete hands-on projects, delivering commercials, news, weather and sports and other on-air features.

 This course teaches students to write 30 and 60 second commercials for radio and television.
 The course covers hard sell and soft sell approaches to writing, and students develop a personal portfolio of their scripts.

 This course provides students with skills pertinent to recorded and live production.
 The focus of the course is on digital audio editing, including special effects, studio console operation and digital and analog field production.
-(Adobe Audition).
+(Audacity).

 This course introduces students to television production, both in the studio and on location.
 Basic principles such as camera operation and composition, lighting and sound recording will be covered, as well as linear and non-linear editing.
-(Final Cut/Adobe Premiere)
+(DaVinci Resolve)

 This portion of the program allows students to major in either audio or video production, based on personal preference.
 This is an intensive look at field and studio production offering advanced techniques and numerous hands-on projects.

 This course shows students how to develop professional writing, reporting and interview techniques.
 With a Canadian textbook and locally sourced resource material, this program teaches students the ins and outs of Canadian broadcast journalism, including law and ethics.
 Sports, Interview and Weather units are also covered.

 This course offers students the opportunity to develop research strategies to write and produce documentaries, along with investigative and consumer reports.
 They will also learn about Municipal, Provincial, federal and U.S. politics.